spyqqqdia/Knife/README.txt

 have the blanks cut.
 Links to laser cutters are found below.

 Instruct the laser cutter to round off the tip, otherwise the laser may cut a sharp tip on the knife.
+This is bad for the steel (see remarks below).
 Even so the blanks need to be worked on some -- not much.
 The edges need to be slightly rounded and the tip ground in angular fashion to an authentic looking shape.